contact.laisulhoque@gmail.com

 As far as memory recalls, moments of my father showing his emotional side to me are scant.
 Our interactions typically consist of my mother sporadically passing the phone to my father during our FaceTime calls.
 He inquires about my well-being, and expresses concerns about my life choices, instilling more anxiety and existential dread in me.
 The conversation often takes a turn into ridiculing questions about the length of my hair or the presence of facial hair, delivered with a steady tone of disappointment.
 In response, I either lack a satisfying answer or offer silence.
 The interaction usually concludes with him saying, "Alright, talk to your mother," before handing the phone back to her.
 These exchanges oscillate between silence and heated arguments in defence of my agency and autonomy.

 However, there is a memory from my childhood that stands out.
 During a visit to our grandparents, my father decided to take me on a walk through the village market, offering a glimpse into his upbringing.
 He led me to a sodium-lit sweet shop and proposed trying his favourite childhood snack: Jhuri Bundiya.
-This unfamiliar treat combined two separate snacks— Jhuri, spice-seasoned fried gram flour flakes and Boondi, small balls of fried chickpea flour soaked in sugar syrup.
-It was a revelation—a snack that was simultaneously salty, savoury, spicy, and sweet.
+This unfamiliar treat combined two separate snacks—Jhuri, fried gram flour flakes seasoned in spices and Boondi, small balls of fried chickpea flour soaked in sugar syrup.
+It was a revelation—a snack simultaneously salty, savoury, spicy, and sweet.
 I didn't know such flavour combinations were allowed.

-In the aura surrounding this work are silent conversations on paternal love, patriarchy’s effect on contemporary masculinity, queer materialism in conservative cultures, and silence as both a form of resilience and a mode of protest.
+In the aura surrounding this work are silent conversations on paternal love, patriarchy’s effect on contemporary masculinity, queer materialism and scope for newness in conservative cultures, and nonverbal ways of expressing love.

-The exhibition was held at Kobi Nazrul Centre, from 7th to 11th of August 2024, as part of South Asian Heritage Month.
+The photos above are from the exhibition that was held at Kobi Nazrul Centre, from 7th to 11th of August 2024, as part of South Asian Heritage Month.

 Tower Hamlets Council